Allyship Resources for Fashion Brands

 A personal note

 I intended Lovely People Studio to be inclusive- for BIPOC, for Disabled people, LBGTQI, Non- Binary, Neurodiverse people, those who have mental health conditions, and those for whom these intersect.
 I want you to know that you are safe here.
-I am personally no longer able or comfortable to work as an employee in an industry that makes little effort toward inclusivity for anyone who identifies with any of the above.
+I am personally no longer able or comfortable to work as an employee in an industry that generally has made little effort toward inclusivity for anyone who identifies with any of the above.
 This is partly why I have my own business, and it's also why I’m focused on helping small business.
 I want people who do not fit into what the system wants us to be, to be able to create their own opportunities, and to collaborate to lift each other up.

 Actions I am taking in my business: